JohnTerragnoli/ECE383_Lab02/README.md

  The labeled schematic for the final arrangement can be seen below:
   ![alt tag](https://raw.githubusercontent.com/JohnTerragnoli/ECE383_Lab02/master/Pictures/Final%20Signals.JPG "fsm schematic")

  Also, the final code for this project can just be seen under the "Code" folder for this lab.
+This includes many of the testbenches and their waveforms for smaller modules created during this lab.

 #Capability: